2019–20 Tulane Green Wave women's basketball team

-The 2019–20 Tulane Green Wave women's basketball team will represent Tulane University during the 2019–20 NCAA Division I women's basketball season.
-The Green Wave, led by twenty-sixth year head coach Lisa Stockton, play their home games at Devlin Fieldhouse and were sixth year members of the American Athletic Conference.
+The 2019–20 Tulane Green Wave women's basketball team represented Tulane University during the 2019–20 NCAA Division I women's basketball season.
+The Green Wave, led by twenty-sixth year head coach Lisa Stockton, played their home games at Devlin Fieldhouse and were sixth year members of the American Athletic Conference.
 They finished the season 14–17, 8–8 in AAC play to finish in fifth place.
 They defeated Tulsa in the first round of the American Athletic women's tournament to advance to the quarterfinals, where they lost to South Florida.

 Media

 All Green Wave games will be broadcast on WRBH 88.3 FM.
 A video stream for all home games will be on Tulane All-Access, ESPN3, or AAC Digital.
 Road games will typically be streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.